 Fluids transport pipelines fall within specific standards, such as ASME B31.4 for liquids, ASME B31.8 for gas, or other non-Americans standard (DNV , CSA Z622, etc.).
 If the line is onshore, the particularity is the interaction pipeline-ground and the displacement of above-ground portion.
 Road crossings, intersections with other pipelines or other accidentality will be carefully evaluated and studied.
 If the line is offshore, environmental loads and installation conditions need a very special and worthy study.
 All this our stress-analysis will studied, in accordance with the laws and rules of good practice, to have a reliable and always operable design.

-Special items: manifolds, slug cathers, X-mass trees, slug catcher and other special items that are within the scope of the code are analysed to document the integrity of the item and the connected piping.
+Special items: manifolds, slug catchers, X-mass trees, slug catcher and other special items that are within the scope of the code are analyzed to document the integrity of the item and the connected piping.

 Our professional piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province license (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
 We review, validate, certify and stamp piping and structural packages.